neuroidss/lab-governance/README.md

 Purpose:
 - Smooth client projects
+- Matched human resources and projects

 Accountability:
 - Handling escalations from product clients or product teams
 - Assigning Partners to the Circle’s Product Roles; monitoring the fit; offering feedback to enhance fit; and re-assigning Roles to other Partners when useful for enhancing fit.
-- Matching resources with projects

 ### KodGarazs Teacher - Jeszi, Bán Marci